 Guerra said Donziger was the person who had just smiled, before describing the dark suit Donziger was wearing.
 "He knows me.
 He has seen me.
 We've been together."

-Guerra, who had presided over the Ecuadorean case before Zambrano, also testified that he and Zambrano initially offered a similar proposal to Chevron, which they thought would be more lucrative.
+Guerra, who had presided over the Ecuadorean case before Zambrano, also testified that he and Zambrano initially offered a similar proposal to Chevron.

 "Judge Zambrano and I obviously believed that Chevron was in quite a better financial situation than the plaintiffs," Guerra told Mastro.

 A lawyer for Chevron said he would relay the offer, which was rebuffed weeks later in a telephone call, Guerra said.
 The lawyer said that "under no circumstances would Chevron agree to any sort of agreement," Guerra said.

 Zambrano, Guerra said, was "discouraged, dispirited," before soliciting Donziger's team.

 The case is Chevron Corp v.
 Steven Donziger et al, U.S. District Court for the Southern District of New York, No. 11-0691.

 (Reporting by Bernard Vaughan; Editing by Marguerita Choy and Steve Orlofsky)